json-e/json-e/README.md

 ### `$let`

-The `$let` operator appends to the scope of the context previously defined variables analogous to the `where` clause in Haskell.
+The `$let` operator evaluates an expression using a context amended with the given values.
+It is analogous to the Haskell `where` clause.

 ```yaml
 context: {}